sheetalgithub30/P-G/README.md

  ![Screenshot 4](./screenshots/home4.png)
  ![Screenshot 5](./screenshots/home5.png)

-##### UI Description:<i> "The Home section is designed help users to easily access.
+##### UI Description:<i> "The Home page is designed suct that it help users to easily access.
 The UI focuses on user-friendly navigation, allowing users to easily access services."</i>

 ## 2. BRANDS PAGE UI